-For the past year, this comprehensive approach has been the focus of a series of training events held around the world and targeted to the next generation of urban transport leaders.
+For the past three years, this comprehensive approach has been the focus of a series of training events held around the world and targeted to the next generation of urban transport leaders.
 This Leaders in Urban Transport Planning program is supported by ESMAP, the World Bank’s Transport Anchor, Harvard University, AusAID, AFD, and the Public-Private Infrastructure Advisory Facility (PPIAF), along with other partners.

 The face-to-face events are preceded by a month of self-paced learning using specially-designed self-study modules.
 The emphasis of the events themselves is on case analysis, group exercises and site visits, with presentations kept to a minimum.
 Topics include corridor management, financing and public-private partnerships, identifying and evaluating energy efficiency alternatives, and the role of government.
 An action-based learning method is used to help policymakers identify and take advantage of synergies among what may otherwise seem like disparate initiatives.

 Some workshops, such as the one in Ahmedabad, have included a mentoring component for participants directly involved in urban projects.
 An expert is assigned to a group of participants and provides advice and guidance for six months following the workshop.
 Some events have also included field visits to best-practice cities such as Seoul.
 In all cases, a key factor in the success of the workshops has been the involvement of local learning partners such as the Land Transport Authority Academy in Singapore and the Center for Environmental Planning and Technology in India.
-Sessions are held in the appropriate local or regional language (Chinese in Fuzhou, French in Marseilles, Spanish in Buenos Aires).
+Sessions are held in the appropriate local or regional language (Chinese in Fuzhou, French in Marseilles, and Spanish in Buenos Aires).